-Getting a Massachusetts real estate license requires 40 hours of approved prelicensing classes before you’ll be eligible to take the state’s real estate exam.
-If you’re ready for a career change and wondering how to become a real estate agent in Massachusetts, we’ll take you through this relatively easy, four-step process.
+If you’re ready for a career change and wondering how to get a real estate license in Massachusetts, we’ll take you through this relatively easy, four-step process.
+In no time at all, you could be selling homes from Boston to Bridgewater and from Brookline to Braintree.

-Massachusetts Real Estate License Costs
+Pass the Massachusetts Real Estate Exam

-Massachusetts Real Estate License Exam Fee$54
+Join a Massachusetts Real Estate Brokerage

 • Property rights